clarkfitzg/phd_research/hadoop/basic/notes.md

 Caused by: java.io.IOException: Stream closed
 ```

 I believe this comes from not reading from `stdin`.
-Nope.
-Even if I consume
-all of `stdin` the same result.
+Yes, ok finally.